In the News

 Below are articles and other news published since the last West Valley Citizen Task Force Meeting.
 They relate to the West Valley Demonstration Project, nuclear waste cleanup or are otherwise relevant or of potential interest to stakeholders interested in the Project.
 After each Citizen Task Force Meeting, these articles are compiled into a single document and may be found with the meeting materials for that month.

-“This is a good example of what can be accomplished when issues are discussed and ideas are shared,” said Dale Macklem.
-“Open communication allows employees and supervisors to be more engaged, and understand that what they do matters in our future success.”
-Link to article
+“This is a good example of what can be accomplished when issues are discussed and ideas are shared,” Dale Macklem said.
+“Open communication allows employees and supervisors to be more engaged and understand that what they do matters in our future success.”

 Upcoming meeting information